fauconjona/infinity/readme.md

 # Planned

- - Add AI Possibilities
  - Add a wiki for maps

- - Spectator
+# Possible problems

+ - AI can depop if the host is spectating a player far away